What Do I Need to Know about Lung Cancer Screening?

 - Chest X-ray: A plain X-ray of your chest.
 An X-ray of the organs and bones inside the chest.
 Chest X-ray is no longer recommended for screening.

-- Sputum cytology: A sample of mucus you cough up from the lungs (called sputum or phlegm) is looked at under a microscope to see if cancer cells are present.
-Sputum cytology is a procedure in which doctors view a sample of sputum (mucus that is coughed up from the lungs) under a microscope to check for cancer cells
+- Sputum cytology: Procedure in which a sample of mucus you cough up from the lungs (called sputum or phlegm) is looked at under a microscope to see if cancer cells are present.

 Of these tests, studies showed that only low-dose CT (LDCT) scan reduced the risk of dying from lung cancer in high-risk populations.
 Chest X-ray and sputum cytology are two screening tests that have been used to check for signs of lung cancer, but do not decrease the risk of dying from lung cancer.